 The art of project management is specific to the skills that are used in projects.
-When communication and managing people are the priority, this would be the 'art'.
-Even though the logistics of assumptions, planning, design, and scheduling is considered the 'science', these components could not be managed in a scientific method.
-They are guided by the skills and experience of the project manager and the project team.
+When communication and managing people are the priority, this would be the 'art.'
+Even though the logistics of assumptions, planning, design, and scheduling are considered the 'science,' these components could not be managed in a scientific method.
+They are guided by the project manager's and team's skills and experience.